 Caring for a Loved One with Dementia During COVID-19

-Caring for a loved one with dementia is a significant role that requires empathy, attentiveness, and patience.
+According to a popular memory care community, caring for a loved one with dementia is a significant role that requires empathy, attentiveness, and patience.
 And now, during the coronavirus pandemic, the care required often calls for extra gentleness.

 In the US, there are at least 5 million people currently living with age-related dementias and memory disorders.
 Families and friends want to provide the best care throughout the challenges of dementia and the pandemic.
 As some conditions worsen, however, worry and stress can take their toll.